 There has been a never-ending debate on the most effective treatment against liver problems, as science has established only minimal facts and pieces of evidence to show how it can be cured.

-The two most commonly used herbs are milk thistle and burdock root.
+The two most commonly used herbs are Milk thistle and Burdock root.
 If you want to know more about it and understand what works best for your liver, you have reached the right place.

-What Is Milk Thistle?
+1. What Is Milk Thistle?

 Before we compare milk thistle Vs. Burdock root, let us first understand the basic details of both the medicines individually.

 Milk thistle is a highly popular flowering herb that is related to the ragweed and daisy family.
 It is also known as Silymarin, and it is native to Mediterranean countries.

 Like every other medicine in the world, even milk thistle has some side effects in case of an overdose.

-What Is Burdock Root?
+2. What Is Burdock Root?

 Burdock root is a vegetable that has many medicinal properties known to treat liver ailments.
 The vegetable is native to northern Asia and the European region.
 However, the plant now grows in the United States, too.

 Traditionally, it was used as a medicine for digestive problems, but it was later discovered that the plant has many other potential uses.

-Milk Thistle Vs. Burdock Root: Benefits Of Milk Thistle
+3. Milk Thistle Vs. Burdock Root: Benefits Of Milk Thistle

 Milk thistle is said to have multiple health benefits, and its effects on the liver have been highly appreciated.

 However, milk thistle keeps toxins from getting attached to the liver cells, and it keeps the free radicals in check.

 Apart from that, milk thistle, or Silymarin, as it is otherwise known, helps ease inflammation and repair the damaged cells.

 While there is no absolute cure for most of the diseases, as mentioned above, the milk thistle is known to keep its symptoms under control.

-Milk Thistle Vs. Burdock Root: Benefits Of Burdock Root
+4. Milk Thistle Vs. Burdock Root: Benefits Of Burdock Root

-As you might expect, antioxidant action helps reduce inflammation and prevent the liver from oxidative stress involved in liver disorders and damage.
+As you might expect, antioxidant action helps reduce inflammation and prevents the liver from oxidative stress involved in liver disorders and damage.

 Apart from that, it also helps purify the blood and remove toxins from the bloodstream.

 It is known as an effective treatment for cirrhosis, liver damage, and can reduce the symptoms of fatty liver diseases.

-Summing It Up
+5. Summing It Up

 While most liver-related conditions have no permanent cure, the diseases’ symptoms can be controlled with the treatment’s help.

 While milk thistle is a flowering herb that is effective against liver-related issues, including cirrhosis, jaundice, etc., the burdock root is known for its antioxidant properties.